bcaccinolo/blockchain/javascript/README.md

 - DONE add /addTransaction
        add the block to the existing blockchain
 - DONE add /isBlockChainValid

--> add the /addPeer using the P2P lib
+- DONE add the /addPeer using the P2P lib

-- add the /listPeers
+-> add the /listPeers

 - look at the consensus problem

+- the p2p.js has been updated to it should be ported back to the p2pchat repo.

 # In development
 Install Nodeman (https://nodemon.io/)